ripx80/brewman/Readme.md

 - [ ] list rests and start mash rest tview
 - [ ] add continue flag on rest
 - [ ] add confirm in tview from channel
+- [ ] need to set the reciept per pod
 - [ ] improve code quality and simplicity

 0.4